spxbhuhb/zakadabar-stack/core/doc/template/bender/dto.md

 1. click on the copy buttons (above) or the copy icons (below, top-right corner of code blocks),
 1. paste what's on the clipboard to the appropriate directory in IDEA.

-Kodomat generates these codes:
+Bender generates these codes:

 * common: data model and schema,
 * browser: table, form, crud,
 * backend: record backend, DAO, Exposed table.

-Kodomat is **experimental**: we hope that it works.
+Bender is **experimental**: we hope that it works.

 Supported types (case-insensitive):